fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 <a href="/img/dns1.png" target="_blank"><img src="/img/dns1.png" alt="Screenshot of DNS settings." /></a>

 These are my personal settings, I use Cloudflare's 1.1.1.1 as the upstream DNS, but use which ever you prefer.
-Under _interface settings_ the recommended setting of "Allow only local requests" should be all you need to and is the most secure option.
+Under _interface settings_ the recommended setting of "Allow only local requests" is the most secure option and Pi-Hole should work as intended with it checked.

 <div id='adlist' />